Popular games for platform Sega Pico

 The Muppets On The Go! is a Miscellaneous game, developed by Climax and published by Sega, which was released in 1996.

-A Japan-only Sega Pico Hello Kitty game.
+A Sega Pico game based on Sanrio's Hello Kitty franchise.

 Beware!
 The Color Miser is on the loose vacuuming up color wherever he goes.
 Your children will learn about shapes, colors, patters and more as their artistic expression takes over.
 They'll exercise their imagination creating toys and recoloring over 15 different scenes!
 Using characters from the story and their own original art, your children will create and animate their own cartoons!